Day 1 : Finding Center

 What happens if you leave one hand idle while searching with the other?

-Exercise 2 :: The First Tonal Sound
+The First Tonal Sound

 Okay, if you are reading this then your eyes have re-opened.
 I'll tell you just a few things about what I observed here at the center of the piano.